CUBRID/cubrid-manual/en/sql/datatype.rst

       yellow
       blue

-    SELECT color FROM tbl ORDER BY cast(color as char) ASC;
+    SELECT color FROM tbl ORDER BY CAST (color AS CHAR) ASC;

       color
     ======================